icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 ## Containers

+- [Sitecore Docker Examples](https://github.com/Sitecore/docker-examples) - An official Docker Examples images for the most recent versions of Sitecore 10.*, including 'getting-started' XP0 container environment.
+- [Lighthouse Demo](https://github.com/Sitecore/Sitecore.Demo.Platform) - The latest XP 10.0 demo using SXA 10.0.
+It can be only deployed inside Docker containers.
 - [Repository of Sitecore Docker images](https://github.com/Sitecore/docker-images) - Build your own Docker images for the most recent versions of Sitecore.
 - [Packer for Sitecore](https://github.com/asmagin/sitecore-packer) - Repository contains Packer templates for a local Sitecore hosting environment with IIS and and SQL Server on Windows, SOLR and Sitecore 9.0 building virtual machine images and Vagrant boxes for VirtualBox, provisioned with Chef.
 - [Docker SOLR with SSL](https://github.com/LaubPlusCo/docker-solr-ssl) - A simple setup that set up a Linux container on a host running solr with SSL using a generated certificate.